arndt-s/draft-ietf-wimse-s2s-protocol/draft-ietf-schwenkschuster-s2s-http-sig.md

 ## Workload Identity Token and Proof of Possession

-The Workload Identity Token (WIT) is bound to a secret cryptographic key and is always presented with a proof of possession as described in (TODO to-wit).
+The Workload Identity Token (WIT) is bound to a secret cryptographic key and is always presented with a proof of possession as described in Section 3.1 "The Workload Identity Token" of {{?I-D.ietf-wimse-s2s-protocol}}.
 The WIT is a general purpose token that can be presented in multiple contexts.
 The WIT and its PoP are only used in the application-level options, and both are not used in MTLS.
 The WIT MUST NOT be used as a bearer token.
 While this helps reduce the sensitivity of the token it is still possible that a token and its proof of possession may be captured and replayed within the PoP's lifetime.
 The following are some mitigations for the capture and reuse of the proof of possession (PoP):

 * Preventing Eavesdropping and Interception with TLS

 An attacker observing or intercepting the communication channel can view the token and its proof of possession and attempt to replay it to gain an advantage.
 In order to prevent this the token and proof of possession MUST be sent over a secure, server authenticated TLS connection unless a secure channel is provided by some other mechanisms.
-Host name validation according to (TODO server-name) MUST be performed by the client.
+Host name validation according to Section 3.3.1 "Server Name Validation" of {{?I-D.ietf-wimse-s2s-protocol}} MUST be performed by the client.

 * Limiting Proof of Possession Lifespan